ksk0629/quantum_machine_learning/README.md

 # INTRODUCTION
 This is a util package for quantum machine learnings.
-Note that this package itself does not contain any models.

 # HOW TO INSTALL
 ## FOR USERS